thanhnguyenduong/thanhnguyenduong.github.io/_posts/2020-02-11-ChicagoCrimeAnalysisUsingR.md

 conditions can decrease, thus, creating more crashes than summer where the sun is out.
 To me, this was a surprise because I thought there would be more accidents in the summer where tourists are most likely to visit.

+### Limitations In The Analysis
+The limitations of this analysis is due to the limited amount of present data.
+These datasets only recorded up to 2017/2018 which we may not get a complete understanding of what Chicago’s crime rates and traffic collision rates are like in the present years.
+Furthermore, the dropout rates for this analysis was done using the year 2011 and 2012 which were the only two that were in the dataset.
+By having more drop out rates in other years, we can fully understand whether dropout rate has any influence on crime rates in Chicago.

 ### Conclusion
 After finished analyzing the datasets, I found that there was not really a significant relationship between the percentage of drop outs in 2012